Skip to Main Content

 • SmartCILP Profile: You can set up a SmartCILP profile.
 That service will email you list of new articles on subject headings select you select.
 Over 650 periodicals are indexed.

 • Search Alerts.
 You can set up search alerts in various databases.
 Search alerts retrieve new material that matches a search string saved by the user.
 When deciding which database in which to place a search alert, consider which journals might likely offer writing on your topic and which databases offer those journals.
-If appropriate to your project, consider setting up alerts in databases that aggregate content from various publishers, including HeinOnline (particularly the Law Library Journal library), EBSCO Discovery Service, and large legal research platforms like Westlaw and Lexis Advance.
+If appropriate to your project, consider setting up alerts in databases that aggregate content from various publishers, including HeinOnline (particularly the Law Library Journal library), EBSCO Discovery Service, and large legal research platforms like Westlaw and Lexis.

 • Subject Heading alert: Some databases will permit users to create alerts for subject headings or subject tags associated with articles.
 Legal Source (Index to Legal Periodicals & Books (ILP)) permits this type of alert.